SSAgov/ANDI/readme.md

 ## What areas of accessibility does ANDI cover?

-ANDI offers the ability to inspect focusable elements, data tables, images, and in-depth link and button analysis, page structure, color contrast, and hidden content detection.
+ANDI offers the ability to inspect focusable elements, images, data tables, page structure, color contrast, in-depth link and button analysis, and hidden content detection.

 ## Who maintains ANDI?